 - Once you’ve finished, brush the hair to make sure it is even.
 Part your hair the way you want to and unclip the rest of your hair.

-Now that you know how to cut layers, let’s get into the part we all love.
+Now that you know how to cut long layers at home, let’s see how to style layered hair.
 Here are 50 incredible layered hairstyles that you need to try.

 50 Gorgeous Long Layered Hairstyles